 Prep the serving glass by filling it with ice water.
 Right before you going to serve the drink, discard the ice water, rub the rim with the end of the lime then dip it in salt, pressing to adhere.

 To make the margarita, place the tequila, lime juice, agave, and orange liqueur in a cocktail shaker and fill with ice.
 Shake well until chilled and frosty, about 15 to 20 seconds.
-Strain the margarita into the prepared glass, add a few ice cubes and top with a splash of soda.
+Strain the margarita into a rocks glass filled with crushed ice (with a salted rim, if desired).
 Garnish with a few slices of the lime and serve.